 - Set the environment variable PFMANAGER_HOME to the path of this new folder.

-- Restart PFManager and try to install your product again
+- Reboot your machine, then start PFManager and try to install your product again

 You can set an environment variable in Windows 10 as follows: